shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 ## First resource

 Let's create a Session resource.
-Since we have no back-end part, we should stub the data.
+Since we have no backend part, we should stub the data.
 We will use Angular **Services**.
 That's easy: a service defines a function, returning, say, an object.
 That object will be used every time you call a service.
 And you may use not objects only - you may return functions,